ssahu06/powerbi_auto/README.md

  1. Clone the repository into your Local and Update the path for pbix and connection at line number 18 & 58.
  2. Run the powerbi_auto.py through command prompt (C:\path>powerbi_auto.py) or any python IDE.

+## Import Finance Data :
+ 1. Clone the repository and open Vector/Ingres CLI.
+ 2. cd "path to Finance folder from repo"
+ 3. createdb financedb
+ 3. sql financedb < copy.in